 Presently there are two levels of instructional grouping in the grade eight language arts program.
-Level one (Honors) is designed for those students whose reading and writing skills exceed the expectations of a traditional eighth grade language arts program.
-Level one moves at an accelerated pace, provides less in class support, and expects students to have more complex analytical skills.
+The Honors level is designed for those students whose reading and writing skills exceed the expectations of a traditional eighth grade language arts program.
+The Honors level moves at an accelerated pace, provides less in class support, and expects students to have more complex analytical skills.